Digestion In Ruminants - Structure, Function, Process,Types, Digestion, & Facts

 • Similarities to a Monogastric Stomach: The Abomasum is the organ in monogastric animals which works like the stomach in that they both are responsible for the digestion of protein and also the preparation of the food for absorption in the intestines.

-Digestive Process In Ruminants
+Digestive Process in Ruminants

 The digestive process in ruminants is listed below-

-Ingestion And Initial Chewing
+Ingestion and Initial Chewing

 • Food Intake and Partial Chewing: Those are the ruminant animals and they start the digestion process by grazing to introduce the plant material into the host.
 The initial chewing is roughly done because its main function is to increase the size of food particles that are to be digested further.

-Regurgitation And Re-Chewing (Rumination)
+Regurgitation and Re-Chewing (Rumination)

 • Cud Formation and Re-chewing: The food is swallowed and partially digested in the rumen then the chews and brings it back to the mouth.
-The ruminant chews again the cud to process it to an even finer state by macerating it together with saliva for digestion.
+The ruminant chews again the cud to process it to an even finer state by mixing it together with saliva for digestion.

 • Benefits of Rumination: This process enhances the effectiveness of breaking down fibrous plant material, boosts the rate of microbial fermentation and thus raises the overall effectiveness of nutrient absorption.